-Bef ore Co ntrol After Con ontrol Hazard Ν Measur es Action to Control Risk meas ıres L S Risk L S Risk Drilling Operations 3 4 12 MED If drilling operations need to be carried out YOU MUST enquire if the customer has had an Asbestos Survey carried out for the premises and check that all sections of the building where asbestos has been identified are clearly marked and that the details are entered into the Asbestos Register for that specific site.
+Hazard fore Co fter Co Hazard Measur Action to Control Risk meası L S Risk A Little and the horizontal AVII MINT L S Risk Drilling Operations 3 4 12 MED If drilling operations need to be carried out YOU MUST enquire if the customer has had an Asbestos Survey carried out for the premises and check that all sections of the building where asbestos has been identified are clearly marked and that the details are entered into the Asbestos Register for that specific site.
 Refer to detailed risk assessment on asbestos identification If there are Asbestos Containing materials located at the site/area you are required to drill OR if the customer has not had an asbestos survey carried out and there is uncertainty to the presence of asbestos, DO NOT DRILL - this may disturb any asbestos causing it to become airborne.
 If it is confirmed that NO asbestos containing materials are present: Normal operations use a battery operated drill for drilling.
 Only 110v equipment can be used and must show evidence of PAT testing.
 Obtain a Permit to Work if required.
 Information regarding this needs to be obtained from the customer.
 Always visually inspect drill before use.
 If drill is found defective DO NOT use, report it to your manager and obtain a replacement immediately.
 Do not wait until the next equipment check.
 Company set procedures are to be followed at all times.
 Ensure that you have the correct size/type drill bit and that it is not damaged.
 Always use a pipe/cable detector before drilling.
 If possible use a dust bubble to collect debris/dust when drilling.
 Always wear ear protection when drilling for prolonged periods (over 5 minutes continuously) AND always wear when using a hammer drill.
 Always wear a dust mask when drilling.
 Be aware that the drill bit will be very hot following drilling operations.
 When you remove it from drill chuck always ensure that you are wearing gloves and that the hot end of the drill bit does not come into contact with anything until it has cooled down sufficiently.
 Inform customer that drilling operations may result in noise that may effect employees.
-DO NOT wear gloves while drilling as these could become entangled in the moving par 1 4 4 LOW COVID 19 2 5 10 MED Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
+DO NOT wear gloves while drilling as these could become entangled in the moving pa 1 4 4 LOW COVID 19 2 5 10 MED Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
 Operatives provide their own drills which should not be shared if possible.
 These should be subject to cleaning at least at the end of the working day.
 Suitable based alcohol substances or anti bacteria spray is to be used.
 Hands must be washed regularly for at least 20 seconds and the hand sanitiser used as often as possible.
 Face coverings must be worn when moving throughout the buildings at all times or when social distancing cannot be maintained Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes when using their hand tools.
 Operatives should maintain social distancing in all areas of works.
-Where this is not possible Suitable PPE should be worn i.e. goggles/face shield and FFP3 mask.
+Where this is not possible Suitable PPE should be worn i.e. goggles/face shield and 1 5 5 LOW

+FFP3 mask.
 Areas of works may be able to be cordoned off to avoid unnecessary personnel entering.

 If a drill is shared it should be cleaned before being returned to its owner.
 This process should be avoided where possible.

 Drill should be stored in their box when not in use and secured daily.
 Tool boxes should be subject to cleaning at least once a day.
-On completion of works PPE is to be disinfected or disposed of and hands washed.
-1 5 5 LOW